 Photograph courtesy of grand-niece Carol Wardell.
-Grave photograph courtesy Steve and Margaret Moore.
+Memorial photograph courtesy Steve and Margaret.
 Further photograph at bottom.

 Killed in Action Gallipoli on Monday, 9th August 1915, age 22.

 Commemorated on Panel 134 to 136 of Helles Memorial, Turkey.

 7th Bn., South Staffordshire Regiment.
 33rd Brigade of 11th Division.

 Son of Mr Joseph and Mrs Elizabeth Perkes, of 65, Regent St., Woodsetton, Dudley.

 Born: Tipton, Enlisted: Wolverhampton, Resident: Bilston.

 First landed Balkans, 21st July 1915.

 Medal entitlement: 1914-15 Star, British War Medal, Victory Medal.

 Soldier's Papers at National Archives did not survive.